David K. Cortez, Ph.D.

-- To foster interactions among GM members, providing them with a forum to exchange ideas and expertise, and to identify emerging areas of connectivity between different facets of DNA biology.
+- To foster interactions among GM members, providing them with a forum to exchange ideas and expertise, to build collaborations, and to identify emerging areas of connectivity between different facets of DNA biology.

-- To serve as a common intellectual resource for the Cancer Center, providing members of other programs with access to contemporary understanding of the mechanisms and technologies that relate to DNA and DNA-dependent transactions.
+- To serve as a genome-centric resource for the Cancer Center, providing Cancer Center members with access to contemporary information on mechanisms, approaches, and technologies related to DNA and DNA-dependent reactions.